Wish you had white sofa covers but not sure how to keep them clean? Here’s how I clean IKEA couch covers, and keep them white with stunning results!

 My own fav sitting spots are also obvious with dirt and some spills on the arm rests.

-And when you times that by 2 sofas, it’s double the IKEA sofa covers cleaning.
+And when you times that by 2 light color sofas, it’s double the IKEA couch covers cleaning.

 So sometimes I clean one sofa at a time, however this round, I did both to get it done.